olivierpierre/comp26020-problems/week3-c-pointers-stdlib/17-stream/README.md

-This is a variation of a [previous exercise](../08-file) targetting file I/O.
+This is a variation of a [previous exercise](../08-file) targeting file I/O.
 The goal is similar: write a C program taking as command line parameter A) a file name `f` and B) a word `w`.
-The program then creates the file `f-processed` which is a copy of `f` where all occurences of the word `w` have been deleted.
+The program then creates the file `f-processed` which is a copy of `f` where all occurrences of the word `w` have been deleted.
 This time, you should use the stream-based file I/O functions (`fopen`, `fread`, and `fwrite`) to write the program.

 Here is an example of execution: